sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 A dimension will be defined as a property which is measurable and assigned to a specific phenomenom.
-In this sense dimensions are different from pure numbers because they carry some extra-sense and for this reason two different dimensions can not be added.
+In this sense dimensions are different from pure numbers because they carry some extra-sense, and for this reason two different dimensions can not be added.
 For example time or length are dimensions, but also any other things which has some sense for us, like angle, number of particles (moles...) or information (bits...).